CelsiusNetwork/celsius-js-sdk/docs/institutional-partner.md

 ## Use case

-The Institutional Partner API offers partners the ability to use Celsius Network's features as a legal entity rather than as a user.
-This provides the benefits and features of Celsius Network to be accessed through the API rather than from a mobile app.
+The Institutional Partner API offers partners the ability to use Celsius features as a legal entity rather than as a user.
+This allows partners to reap the benefits and features of Celsius Network that to be accessed through the API rather than from a mobile app.

 ### Features

 - ***Deposits & withdrawals***
-> Partner can do deposits and withdrawals of cryptocurrencies to the Celsius account to start earning interest.
+> Partners can deposit and withdraw any cryptocurrencies supported by Celsius to designated account to start earning interest.
-- ***Balance & tranaction checking***
+- ***Balance & transaction checking***
-> Partner can check their account balances and transaction statuses on different blockchains.
+> Partner can check their account balances and transaction statuses across different blockchains.

 ## Getting started